 - Turn right at this signpost (leaving your outward route) and follow the footpath across a small open area into undergrowth near the riverbank.
 For the next 250m the riverside path can be muddy or even partly flooded, but there should be wooden planks over the worst stretches.
 After going over a wooden footbridge continue along field edges and then the riverside embankment for a further 500m.

 - At the end go through a wooden kissing gate and turn right onto the B2139.
 Take great care as you go across Houghton Bridge? on this busy road, using the refuges to dodge the traffic.
-The suggested tea place is the Riverside Café, which you can see ahead on your left.
-The alternative is the Bridge Inn on the right-hand side of the road; its entrance is through its car park in Stoke Road.
+Two tea places here are the terrace garden of Riverside South Downs, ahead on your left; and the Bridge Inn on the right-hand side of the road, entered via its car park in Stoke Road.

 - To complete the walk, return to the B2139 from either of the tea places.
 Retrace your outward route under the railway bridge and turn right up the approach road for the Amberley Museum and Heritage Centre?, with the station on the right.
 Cross the footbridge to Platform 1 for trains to London.

 The first part of this section follows the Walk 1–32 route (in reverse).

 - Cross the river and turn left onto a footpath heading west, briefly alongside the river and then along an old meander.
 Go over the Gurkha Bridge and follow the path across a field to North Stoke.
 Head north on Stoke Road towards Houghton Bridge, with the suggested route being a footpath on the left to reach it via another meander and the riverside embankment. …